 Rehabilitating from addiction is not easy, and there are numerous risks associated with addiction that prevent people from wanting treatment and becoming rehabilitated.
 Holistic programs are excellent options for anyone struggling with prescription drug addiction.
 Long-term prescription drug use takes a physical and mental toll that is difficult to recover from, especially involving opioids.
 According to the 2018 Annual Surveillance Report of Drug-Related Risks and Outcomes, approximately 17.4% of the population filled at least one prescription for an opioid.
 Person-level prescribing was highest among older groups, with 26.8% of persons aged 65 and 26% of persons aged 55 to 64.

-Before considering holistic rehabilitation, whether, for prescription drug addiction or a street drug addiction, an addiction assessment is a good place to begin.
-The assessment process could happen over the phone or in-person, and it benefits the addict and family.
+Before considering a holistic rehab, whether, for prescription drug addiction or a street drug addiction, an addiction assessment is a good place to begin.
+The assessment process could happen over the phone or in person, and it benefits the addict and family.
 An addiction assessment would help the addict or family determine if holistic treatment were a good option to consider.
 Well-rounded treatment is always a better option to consider.
 According to an article published in The Journal of the American Medical Association, approximately 40% to 60% of patients treated for substance abuse return to active drug use within a year following treatment discharge.
-However, statistics vary, and research surround substance abuse treatment effectiveness differs.
+However, statistics vary, and research surrounding substance abuse treatment effectiveness differs.